10. Torino 1945-49

 4. Barcelona 2008-11

-As often as this Barcelona have transcended modern football, it is probably their performances against their oldest rivals that have best defined them.
+As often as this Barcelona transcended modern football, it is probably their performances against their closest and oldest rivals that have best defined them.

 Most impressively, the 5-0 win over Real Madrid in November 2010 illustrated the true potential of a team sport.
 It was a carnival of technique, a kaleidoscope of cohesion.